php-fig/fig-standards/proposed/http-message.md

 of a message as a string can easily consume more memory than intended because the body must be stored completely in memory.
-Attempting to store the body of a request or response in memory would preclude the use of that implementation from being able to work with large message bodies.
-The `StreamableInterface` is used in order to hide the implementation details when a stream of data is read from or written to.
+Attempting to store the body of a request or response in memory would preclude the use of that implementation from being able to work with large message bodies. `StreamableInterface` is used in order to hide the implementation details when a stream of data is read from or written to.

 `StreamableInterface` exposes several methods that enable streams to be read from, written to, and traversed effectively.

-- Streams expose their capabilities using three methods: `isReadable()`, `isWritable()`, and `isSeekable()`.
+Streams expose their capabilities using three methods: `isReadable()`, `isWritable()`, and `isSeekable()`.
 These methods can be used by stream collaborators to determine if a stream is capable of their requirements.

 Each stream instance will have various capabilities: it can be read-only, write-only, or read-write.
 It can also allow arbitrary random access (seeking forwards or backwards to any location), or only sequential access (for example in the case of a socket or pipe).

+Finally, `StreamableInterface` defines a `__toString()` method to simplify retrieving or emitting the entire body contents at once.

 2. Package
 ----------